xamarin/web-tests/README.md

 This tool understands some additional command-line options:

 * `--result=FILE`
   Dump full test result in XML form into that file.
+The default is `TestResult.xml`.

+* `--no-result`
+  Do not dump XML results.

+* `--debug`
+  Set log-level to a -1 (maximum logging) and disable any timeouts.
+This is intended for single-stepping in the debugger.

 * `--log-level=LEVEL`
   Modify local log level.